-- Ensure your PTO balance in Workday is up-to-date and accurate.
+- If PTO eligible, ensure your PTO balance in Workday is up-to-date and accurate.

 - Clear out your office or work space.

-- Contact the CMUWorks Service Center for any benefits-related questions.
+- Contact HR Employee Services for any benefits-related questions.

 Paid Time Off (PTO) Pay Out

-In most cases your accrued but unused PTO balance, up to your annual accrual level, is paid out upon termination of employment (including retirement) or transfer to a non-PTO eligible position (e.g., full-time to part-time; staff to faculty).
+In most cases your earned but unused PTO balance, up to your annual entitlement, is paid out upon termination of employment (including retirement) or transfer to a non-PTO eligible position (e.g., full-time to part-time; staff to faculty).

-Your manager or other department representative will notify Payroll of the balance to be paid out through the Workday termination transaction or through email to email@example.com.
+Your supervisor or other department representative will notify Payroll of the balance to be paid out through the Workday separation transaction or by contacting the HR Employee Services.

 Generally, your final paycheck will include payment for accrued, unused PTO days.
-If you have used more PTO days than you've earned, the university reserves the right to subtract the value of those PTO days from your final pay.
+If you have used more PTO days than you've earned (a negative PTO balance), the university reserves the right to subtract the value of those PTO days from your final pay.

 See the Paid Time Off Policy for complete information on PTO pay out, including guidelines and exceptions.